suwoncjh/suwoncjh.github.io/_tabs/about.md

 Mar.
 2010 - Feb.
 2016
 :   **Hanyang University**

     - B.S.
-Degree in electronics engineering
+Degree in electronic engineering
 	- I sereved in the air force from Jan.
 2012 to Jan.
 2014.

 Research Projects